mpsOxygen/ansible/1.4-variables/README.md

 For understanding and practice let’s do a lab.
 Following up on the theme "Let’s build a web server.
 Or two.
 Or even more…​", you will change the `index.html` to show the development environment (dev/prod) a server is deployed in.

-On the ansible control host, as the `student<X>` user, create the directories to hold the variable definitions in `~/ansible-files/`:
+On the ansible control host, as the `user` user, create the directories to hold the variable definitions in `~/ansible-files/`:

 ```bash
 [user@control ansible-files]$ mkdir host_vars group_vars